Perfect colorings of the infinite square grid: coverings and twin colors: Introduction

-\begin{rmrk} In preceding papers, twin colors were called ``equivalent''.
+\begin{remark*} In preceding papers, twin colors were called ``equivalent''.
 However, equivalence is a general mathematical concept: any reflexive, symmetric, and transitive relation is an equivalence.
-So, we suggest a specific term for this special equivalence. \end{rmrk}
+In this paper, a specific term ``twin'' is suggested for that reason. \end{remark*}

-In this paper, we (1) characterize coverings by $G(\ZZ^2)$, and (2) classify all bipartite perfect colorings of $G(\ZZ^2)$ with twin colors.
+In this paper, we (1) characterize coverings by~$G(\ZZ^2)$, and (2) classify all bipartite perfect colorings of~$G(\ZZ^2)$ with twin colors.

 In the next section, some additional concepts and two main theorems are introduced.
 Sections~\ref{s:p1} and~\ref{s:p2} contain proofs of the theorems.
 In Section~\ref{s:no}, we briefly discuss the existence of non-orbit perfect colorings.
+Appendix~A completes Theorem~\ref{th:01} by describing the subgroups of the automorphism group of the infinite square grid whose orbit coloring is a covering of a simple graph.
+Appendix~B contains a catalogue of perfect colorings that, together with Theorem~\ref{th:main}, form the classification of perfect colorings of the infinite square grid with twin colors.